 How Does Storage Solutions Reduce / Eliminate Forklift Travel?

 Semi-automated Pallet Shuttle: Semi-automated pallet shuttles utilize an automated cart (or shuttle) operated by an associate to pick a full pallet and transfer it to its next position within a deep lane storage system.
 These systems are fast and user-friendly, with low maintenance.
 They can maximize storage density while reducing labor and the need for expensive powered equipment.
 We have partnerships with Automha and Stow, two of the leading developers in this space.

 Automated Storage & Retrieval Systems (AS/RS): For companies who genuinely want to invest in optimizing and automating their fulfillment efforts, we partner with Daifuku Wynright, Automha and Stow in providing AS/RS solutions for fulfillment centers in North America.
 These 100 ft+ tall, rack-supported storage options completely automate the storage and retrieval process and are even suitable in temperature-controlled storage settings.

 Autonomous Powered Equipment: Autonomous powered equipment offers several benefits when transferring heavy loads.
 Automated Guided Vehicles (AGVs) and pallet-handling Autonomous Mobile Robots (AMRs) are low-cost, flexible solutions that increase fulfillment rates, eliminate rack damage, improve operational safety and eliminate labor from the product transfer process.
-With different environments in mind, Jungheinrich, Rocla, and Vecna Robotics each offer solutions to deliver an ROI.
+With different environments in mind, Jungheinrich and Rocla each offer solutions to deliver an ROI.